ZtModArchive/Complete-Ecosystem-Scenario/README.md

 In order to properly display the scenario preview image, put `worldcampscen4.jpg` in the following sub-directory in the root directory of your _Zoo Tycoon 2_ installation: `maps/scenario`.
 Alternatively you may add it to your `.z2f` but don't compress the jpg file.
 Castor versions before 4.2.1 do not support no-compression addition to `.z2f` archives.

-## Usage
+## Features

-This mod adds in a cut scenario under the _The Globe_ campaign series, it is the last one in this campaign.
-Completion of the prior scenarios of this campaign is required.
+This mod adds in a cut scenario under the _The Globe_ campaign series, it is the last one in this campaign (fourth in beta 1).

+-   [x] Check if 6 savannah herbivores and 4 savannah carnivores are in the same habitat.
+-   [x] Check if a savannah herbivore has been attacked and killed.
+-   [ ] Check if a guest has witnessed the attack.
+-   [x] Check if a 4 months have passed with enough savannah animals sharing the same habitat

+### Language support

+-   Chinese (Traditional)
+-   Dutch
+-   English
+-   Japanese

 ## Building

 A vast majority of _Zoo Tycoon 2_ mods are either `.z2f` or `.zip` archives, this mod is no different.
 You can use Microsoft Windows' own file zipper to create zips.

-**CAUTION:** other zipping programs such as 7-Zip or WinRAR can compress to a `.zip` that _Zoo Tycoon 2_ does not support.
+**CAUTION:** Other zipping programs such as 7-Zip or WinRAR manually compress the `.zip` archives that _Zoo Tycoon 2_ does not support.
+In most cases, they can be read except a few file formats.
+You'll need to do extra steps if you want to exclude some files from being fully compressed.

-Alternatively, you can use [Castor](https://github.com/ZtModArchive/Castor) to build mods. simply use the command
+Alternatively, you can use [Castor](https://github.com/ZtModArchive/Castor) to build mods.
+Simply use the command

 ```bash
 castor build